rahulpoluri/Idea1/retrospective_on_idea.md

   - People often communicate with multiple people simultaneously, reaching out to several at once.
 As these conversations unfold, comparisons between individuals often arise, creating a state of dilemma where people may invest less effort in getting to know each person deeply.
   - Finding a love based relation is extremely difficult.

-  ### Solution:
+- **What problem does your product solve?**
   Liberal Shaadi is platform designed to be hybrid of matrimonial sites and dating platform and of blind dating.
   - Users get a chance directly to speak to thier matches via video call.
+  - Users will be guided to make thier bio and can express thier intent with the help of moderator and via userinterface.
-  - Users don't have to spend a lot of time in finding a match as Algo does for them based on thier preferences and suitability.
+  - Users don't have to spend a lot of time in finding a match or writing catchy messages to them as Algo does matching for them based on thier preferences and suitability and not just looks.
   - Users pay per use of platform so they are not forced to stay on the platform forever.
   - Users can be assured to meet people with right intentions and right info as profiles are checked throughly by moderator and user info is validated via proofs.
-  - Users can be assured that thier data is secure an they can be requested to deleted easily as app provides this access directly.
+  - Users can be assured that thier data is secure and they can be requested to deleted easily as app provides this access directly as they are made owners of thier data.
   - Users stay anonymous for certian period in this process, so they can be assured that they dont fall victim of harrassment.
   - Men and women theoritically will have equal success rate.
 (They might be different waiting times for them, but they dont waste time or money for waiting)
-  - There will be no problem of deciscion paralysis as men and women can talk to only 1 person at a time.
+  - There will be no problem of decision paralysis as men and women can talk to only 1 person at a time.
   - As poeple are expected to speak by themselves and it is initiaed by them, there will be no problem of parental interference.
+  - Users who doenst use accept call from matches for a spefic amount of time, will be taken out of the sysetem, thereby preventing ghosting.
-  - Finally average people will be able to find other average people.
+  - Finally people who consider them average will be able to find success in this platform and they feel value for money.

 - **Who is your target audience?**
   Target audidence are roughly between 20 - 40 years old, with good professional background, who's intention is to find longterm relationship(As first target audience).
-  Idea envisions to spread to India, EU, US and other parts of world slowly, but as first step focus is on India and metro cities.
+  Idea envisions to spread to India, EU, US and other parts of world slowly, but as first step focus is on metro cities in India.

 - **How big is the market?**
-  _Answer:_

-- **What are the pain points of your target users?**
   _Answer:_

 ---